 Defining Your North Star Metric: A Highway to Growth

 It's not about intuition anymore, when it comes to business.
-The role intuition plays is still there, but is massively overridden by data - the only thing that accurately points to way toward success.
+The role intuition plays is still there, but is massively overridden by data - the only thing that accurately points the way to success.

 If you’re still wondering what drives business results forward like nothing else – it’s data.
 Businesses and teams have long ago learned the benefits of choosing insight, not impulse, to craft the way forward for growth hacking their product development, and retain customers long-term with a minimal budget.
 But in every such strategy, the North Star Metric is easily the most significant and powerful metric when companies seek growth and achieve a smart strategy.
 Thing is, choosing what metric you can “crown” as your most important one, could turn out to be tricky.